Dresden: Post-war

-The damage from the Allied air raids was so bad that following the end of the Second World War a narrow gauge light railway system was constructed to remove the debris, though being makeshift there were frequent derailments.
-This railway system which had seven lines, employed 5,000 staff and 40 locomotives, all of which bore women’s names.
+The damage from Allied air raids was so extensive that a narrow-gauge light railway system was constructed after the war to remove the debris, though being makeshift there were frequent derailments.
+This seven-line railway system employed 5,000 staff and 40 locomotives, all of which bore women's names.
 The last train remained in service until 1958, though the last official debris clearance team was only disbanded in 1977.